 Circular Carbon Pathways for a Sustainable Future

-How to turn global waste into resource, harnessing “above ground” carbon sources (carbon dioxide, biomass and plastics) as the sustainable feedstocks of the future.
+How to turn global waste into a resource, harnessing “above ground” carbon sources (carbon dioxide, biomass and plastics) as the sustainable feedstocks of the future.

 Date: 13th June 2019